 - Copying Transform > Upright Mode and Upright Transforms doesn’t work with this plugin or with the built-in Lightroom commands, even when copying to photos with the same internal orientation.
 I haven’t figured out a workaround.

-- Copying Transform > Transform Adjustments works with this plugin in many situations but not all—see here for a detailed list of where it doesn’t work.
+- Copying Transform > Manual Transform works with this plugin in many situations but not all—see here for a detailed list of where it doesn’t work.
 It doesn’t work at all with the built-in Lightroom commands.
 I haven’t figured out a workaround.

 - A Pet Eye’s catchlight doesn’t copy directly between photos with different orientations due to a Lightroom bug that I can’t work around.